Dee-Sol/algorithms/README.md

  ### QuickSort Algorithm

  Implementation of QuickSort algorithm.
 It allows for a choice of the pivot element, including implementation of Randomized QuickSort (Median-of-Three pivoting).
-Implementation allows for comparison of relative performance across approaches to recursive partitioning by keeping track of number of element swaps needed to sort the array.
+Implementation allows for comparison of relative performance across approaches to recursive partitioning by keeping track of the number of element swaps needed to sort the array.